opensafely/documentation/docs/getting-started.md

 Now you're ready to run your first study.
 Type `opensafely run run_all` and press ++enter++

-The first time you run this command, it will take a while to download the required software.
+The first time you run this command, it may take a while to download the required software.
 Eventually, you should see output that ends something like
 this: